Here's Why You're So Gassy

 Keeping a food diary may be helpful in this case, since identifying which foods are causing your symptoms can be tricky.
 “You probably won’t get gas for a few hours after eating — so if you notice it right after lunch, the problem is probably what you had for breakfast,” Dr. Raymond says.

 Your doctor can also help you identify the source of your problem, as well as solutions.
 These may involve cutting back on certain foods, avoiding them completely, or taking an over-the-counter dietary enzyme.
-(Beano, for example, helps people better digest beans and vegetables, while Lactaid helps if you’re lactose-intolerant.)
-For severe cases of flatulence, doctors may recommend activated charcoal capsules, which can soak up gas and odors in the gut before they cause a stink.
+For severe cases of flatulence, doctors may recommend activated charcoal capsules, which can soak up gas and odours in the gut before they cause a stink.

 Or less commonly, it could be a sign of a medical condition.